PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-07 19:37:18
+Last updated: 2024-04-07 19:38:25
-Random Quote: Come with me to the House of the Undying, and you shall drink of truth and wisdom.  -  Pyat Pree
+Random Quote: You want to be a bounty hunter?
+Make the best deal for yourself and survive! - Fennec Shand